petereberle/petereberle/projects.md

 # blue moon vol. 33
 * ![](images/Bluemoon_cover_shot.jpg)
-* "blue moon" is a Whitman College Art and Literature magazine produced by student volunteers.
+* "blue moon" is a Whitman College art and literature magazine produced by student volunteers.
 I served as Layout & Digial Media Editor during the 2019-2020 academic year.
 During layout week, I coordinated a team of student editors and staff members to build volume 33 in Adobe InDesign.
 Together, we redesigned the magazine's layout, font heirarchy and integrated graphics.

 	Technologies: InDesign, Illustrator, Photoshop